harshvardhaniimi/personal-website/content/blog/2021-07-27-writing-is-hard-editing-is-easy/index.md

 When that time on the calendar becomes regular and a habit, it breaks the monotonicity of thinking and punching the keyboard.
 My brain usually recreates the sentence conveying the same idea when I read the original sentence.
 Often the revised article has better structure and organisation.

+Scientific writing however is a different game.
+Yihui Xie [wrote](https://yihui.org/en/2008/05/on-scientific-writing/) long agoabout its nuances and brings out some interesting ideas on writing.
+Another much more engaging article is on [How to Write Consistently Boring Literature](http://iros2008.inria.fr/Templates/boring_paper.pdf).

 I started my website and blog in 2017.
 Initially, I hosted it as a WordPress website and purchased the domain (harshvadhan.xyz) from GoDaddy.
 The domain was relatively cheap for the first year but got seriously expensive soon.
 As a parsimonious student, I didn't renew my domain and moved on to Google Sites, which was free and surprisingly simple to get started.

 Eventually, I brought a new domain (harsh17.in) with Google Domains primarily because it assured me of a fixed yearly bill, which was cheaper in the long run.
 I was happy with my domain hosting, but there were severe limitations on things possible with Google Sites.